reflex-media/lesgo-docs/docs/getting-started/structure.md

 The `config/environments` directory contains environment-specific configurations.
 The environment files are used for both deployment and within application code.

-You may overwrite env files during a deployment by adding a `.local` suffix e.g; `.env.development.local`.
+You may overwrite env files during a deployment by adding a `.local` suffix e.g; `.env.dev.local`.
 This is useful for when you want to deploy to a specific environment but not wanting to overwrite committed values.

 > `.env`: default environment, served as a local example.
 > `.env.local`: local environment configuration.
 This should not be committed.
-> `.env.development`: development environment configuration.
+> `.env.dev`: development environment configuration.
-> `.env.staging`: staging environment configuration.
+> `.env.sandbox`: sandbox environment configuration.
-> `.env.production`: production environment configuration.
+> `.env.prod`: production environment configuration.

 ### Function Config